 This includes additional time for homework and will ensure adequate monthly progress.

-2. Students will email teachers each week to meet the state requirement for attendance, or make contact in another form determined by individual teachers.
+2. Students will email mentor each week to meet the state requirement for attendance, or make contact in another form determined by individual mentor.
 The purpose of this contact is to assist the student in meeting course objectives.
 This is state law.

-In addition, all teachers have office hours, and are available to meet students in virtual classrooms or set up phone conversations, in order to provide additional instruction for students who need it.
+In addition, all mentors have office hours, and are available to meet students in virtual classrooms or set up phone conversations, in order to provide additional instruction for students who need it.

 Statement of Understanding